Astrocyte101/Pathfinder-for-Smart-square-platform/README.md

 ## Installation

+**If you would like to try this modified version, please install the original version first.
+After installation via the methods below, update the files in the SearchStrategyAnalysis folder with files provided in this fork.**

 Installing the program is easy for both macOS and Windows users.

 Pathfinder requires you to have Python 3.6 or later.
 We highly recommend installing Conda for python via the Anaconda 🐍 package https://www.anaconda.com/distribution/.
 Once installed, the installation of Pathfinder is easy.